ericsteen/ruby_algorithms/README.md

 # RubyAlgorithms

-A collection of practical and questionably impractical data structures & algorithms in Ruby with benchmarks allowing the reader to compare and contrast various algorithmic techniques.
+A collection of practical and questionably impractical data structures & algorithms in Ruby with benchmarks allowing the algorithmist to compare and contrast various algorithmic techniques using ruby.

-## Done(?):
+## Done:

+### Algos:

 Fibonacci